voxel51/fiftyone/docs/source/teams/management_sdk.rst

 .. note::

-   You must be :ref:`connecting via API <teams-api-connection>` (not directly to MongoDB) in order to use Management SDK methods.
+   You must use an :ref:`API connection <teams-api-connection>` (not a direct MongoDB connection) in order to use Management SDK methods.

 .. _teams-sdk-api-reference: